 Legumes like lentils, broad beans and gourds, as well as summer fruit (figs, dates and pomegranates) would have been eaten as often as possible - fresh or cooked while in season.
 Of course dried fruit and roasted grain could be preserved and eaten throughout the year, but it was probably not a daily staple out of season.

 There is no indication from the Bible, other ancient texts or archaeology that the average ancient Israelite ate meat on any kind of regular basis.
-So, t Mediterranean diets during the same period.
+So, taken together, theirs was an overwhelmingly consistent and basic vegetarian diet.
+They continued to eat that way for centuries and it was not significantly different from most Mediterranean diets during the same period.

 Thankfully in the Promised Land 'man did not live by bread alone' (Dt 8:3).
 Of course, key to a good balanced diet was not the other food on the menu.
 Instead, it was paying attention to 'every word that comes from the mouth of the LORD.'
 After all, even a house full of feasting can't beat a dry crust with peace and quiet (Pr 17:1).